profmikegreene/conference-proposals/drafts/educause-2018.md

 ### Session Description
 Max Words: 300 Briefly state the importance, relevance, value, and/or interest to higher education IT.

-Hear how teams at Penn State University, Duke University, and Indiana University are sharing decentralized academic and IT cultures, are building their learning technology ecosystems.
-Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy to inform and shape technology selection in sustainably implemented ecosystems.
+Hear how teams at Penn State, Duke, and Indiana University - institutions sharing decentralized academic and IT cultures - are building their learning technology ecosystems.
+Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy and personalization to inform and shape technology selection in sustainably implemented ecosystems.

 Together, we'll explore some critical elements for success with similar initiatives:
 * embracing your university culture and building the right solution for it